G-Core/product-documentation/documentation/streaming-platform/live-streaming/pause-and-rewind-the-live-streams.md

 ## Enable the DVR feature

 To enable the feature, send us a request via [support@gcore.com](mailto:support@gcore.com) or the chat window in the bottom-right corner of our website.
 Please specify your ID in the request, so we can identify your account.
-You can find it on the main page of your control panel.
+You can find it on the main page in the Gcore Customer Portal.

 <img src="https://assets.gcore.pro/docs/streaming-platform/live-streaming/pause-and-rewind-the-live-streams/9654962196625.png" alt="Live stream settings page" width="80%">